Updated August, 2017

 |Kuumba Du Falafel even serve Phoenix drinks from Auckland.|

-Kuumba Du Falafel used to be one of my favourite places to go for a simple, delicious meal near Shibuya, however over the last year or two I've found that the standard has slipped somewhat, and this is confirmed in its recent reviews by reviewers I know and trust.
-If you're in the area and really want falafel it's worth considering, but I'd make Vespera's Falafel a much higher priority.
-Pita the Great's falafel may be even better, but it's harder to find open and there's no indoor seating.
-Kuumba is very much a distant third among vegan falafel places in Tokyo.
+Kuumba sed to be one of my favourite places to go for a simple, delicious meal near Shibuya, however over the last year or two I've found that the standard has slipped somewhat, and this is confirmed in its recent reviews by reviewers I know and trust.
+If you're in the area and really want falafel it's worth considering, but I'd make Falafel Brothers a much higher priority.
+Pita the Great's falafel may be even better, if you strike gold and find it open.
 For more info see my page of falafel here.

 If you're hungry after a stroll through Yoyogi Park and/or Harajuku, head to the macrobiotic restaurant Hannada Rosso.
 While it's a perfectly delicious burger meal offered by friendly and welcoming staff, it's little different to any decent burger you'll eat anywhere, so it's not somewhere to plan to eat at.
 It's just where I go when hunger kicks in after an afternoon at Yoyogi Park.